Skip to content

 Contact Us

-General questions about the ICHC may be sent to the Program Coordinator, Dr. Robin Jensen, at r.e.jensen@utah.edu.
+General questions about the HCC may be sent to the Program Coordinator, Dr. Robin Jensen, at r.e.jensen@utah.edu.
 Specific questions for the undergraduate and graduate certificates may be sent to comm-advisor@utah.edu.